-Berlin, the capital of Germany and the country’s largest city, is also a major center of politics, art and media.
+Berlin, the capital of Germany and the country’s largest city, is also a major centre of politics, art and media.
 The top attractions in Berlin are a good mix of history, culture and art.
-There is enough to explore for families with kids, and you are never far away from a delightful cafe to take a break.
+See this 4-day Berlin itinerary with kids for a family getaway.
+There are so many things to do in Berlin with kids that 3 or 4 days would just fly away.
+And you are never far away from a delightful cafe to take a break.

-You could opt for a walking, cycling or a Segway tour for the main attractions in the city.
-We however, decided to switch on google maps and do it ourselves.
-Except for the visit to the Dome at Reichstag, none of this requires any planning or pre-booking.
+You could opt for walking, cycling or a Segway tour for the main attractions in the city.
+We, however, decided to switch on google maps and see the top attractions ourselves on the first day of our 4-day Berlin itinerary.
+Except for the visit to the Dome at Reichstag, none of this requires any pre-booking.

-We started our self-guided walking tour at Checkpoint Charlie.
-Located on the corner of Friedrichstraße and Zimmerstraße, this is a reminder of the former border crossing, the Cold War and the partition of Berlin.
+We started our self-guided walking tour at Checkpoint Charlie located on the corner of Friedrichstraße and Zimmerstraße.
+Checkpoint Charlie is a border crossing that gained fame during the Cold War era.
+This is a reminder of the former border crossing, the Cold War and the partition of Berlin.
 It was also the spot where, in 1961, US and Russian tanks literally lined up to face each other in what the world believed could be the start of another war.

 The museum next to it – Mauermuseum – is known for a good collection of items from 30 years of history.
 My daughter was restless and hence we did not visit it.